jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     python3 src/magic.py

   the terminal_ shows nothing.
 Success!
-This is because there is no code in ``src/magic.py``, it is empty, and I can run it
+Even though this ``magic.py`` does not do anything because there is no code in it, I can successfully run it.

 ********************************************************************************************
 test_failure